Frequently Asked Questions

 When will the Fundy Trail Parkway connect to Sussex or Fundy National Park?

-The Fundy Trail Parkway is scheduled to connect to Sussex for the 2020 season.
+The Fundy Trail Parkway is connected to Sussex and Alma with the new connector roads.

 How long is the Fundy Trail Parkway?